edwelker/functional_web_tests/README.md

 Todo:
 * need to be able to pass in the domain to set as the base_url
+* so node will test imports, and since stt.actions import *, it will fail on run_tests() and end_test().
+SST should be refactored to be classes and start/end (utility functions)

 * see if browser_type can be passed, rather than hardcoded into class tests
 * determine if project install should be multi-user local, single-user local, or global
 * Look at https://developer.mozilla.org/en-US/docs/Marionette